 When communicating with consumers who have provided prior express consent for health-related information via text or voice channels, TCPA compliance requires entities to limit how often they can text or call.
 Automated communication via voice and text is limited to up to one time per day and three times per week.

 In addition, the Telephone Consumer Protection Act requires recorded voice messages for telephones (both cell phones and residential landlines) to be under one minute in length.
 Similarly, text messages must be less than 160 characters.
-Both types of messages need to explicitly state the healthcare entity name and https://junglefitnessoc.com/accutane-for-sale/ contact information.
-They also must offer opportunities for recipients to opt-out of communications.
+Both types of messages need to explicitly state the healthcare entity’s name and contact information.
+They also must offer opportunities for recipients to opt out of communications.

 Healthcare communications must enable and honor opt-out requests.